- Strong evidence is lacking to support any of the hypotheses about how the new coronavirus spread to humans, whether inside or outside a laboratory.

 Moreover, pinpointing the virus’s origin in humans improves the scientific understanding of how such viruses work, particularly how they move and change across species.
 Experts are already urging governments to make major investments to detect future epidemic threats: a CFR Independent Task Force recommends an integrated network of national epidemic surveillance systems.

 This pandemic has demonstrated the heavy economic toll that comes with major health crises.
-In late 2020, Harvard University economists estimated that the cost of the COVID-19 pandemic in the United States alone would amount to at least $16 trillion.
-This includes lost economic output; premature deaths from COVID-19 and other illnesses; and long-term health-care costs, including for mental health.
+A 2021 Brookings Institution paper [PDF] estimated that the economic output lost between 2020 and 2030 due to the pandemic will amount to more than 50 percent of 2019 global gross domestic product (GDP), not including the costs of premature deaths due to COVID-19 and educational and human capital losses.
 The International Monetary Fund (IMF) and World Bank estimated that the pandemic pushed upward of 119 million people into extreme poverty in 2020.

 What comes next?

 Scientists warn that the more time that passes, the more challenging it will be to track down the origin of COVID-19.
-For instance, antibodies for the virus eventually disappear—experts are still working to understand how long COVID-19 antibodies last—so researchers hoping to trace clusters of infections around the start of the pandemic are working within a limited timeframe.
+For instance, antibodies for the virus eventually disappear, so researchers hoping to trace clusters of infections around the start of the pandemic are working within a limited timeframe.
+In October 2021, the WHO announced it would form a team of more than two dozen experts to oversee studies into the origins of SARS-CoV-2 and other pathogens with pandemic potential.
+A top WHO official said the initiative “may be our last chance to understand” how the new coronavirus emerged.

 The controversy has additionally renewed calls to bolster biosafety measures.
 “It is now becoming important for us to develop certain protocols for scientists to follow while conducting biological research on the one hand,” says CFR’s Huang.
 “And on the other hand, we need to review existing international laws and norms, like the Biological Weapons Convention and the International Health Regulations, to strengthen their regulatory teeth to enforce those norms.”

-The Wall Street Journal reports on growing calls to investigate the Wuhan laboratories and a mine in southwest China where six workers became ill in 2012.
+The Wall Street Journal reports on a mine in southwest China where the closest relative to SARS-CoV-2 was discovered in horseshoe bats.